dssg/mlforpublicpolicylab/techhelp/remote-workflow/remote-workflow.md

 - You don't have to copy code between your computer and the course server.
 Instead, VSCode lets you edit files where they're stored on the course server.
 - VSCode makes it convenient to run code stored on the course server.
 When you're developing this way, you'll always have access to the database and your group's virtual environment.

 **Note**: This workflow isn't required - it's just one "good enough" approach that we think many of you will find convenient.
-Please feel free to explore other workflows.
+Please feel free to use other workflows if you're already set up and comfortable with them.

 ### Configuring VSCode SSH
 1. [Download and install](https://code.visualstudio.com/Download) VSCode